 IV.
 PROCEDURES FOR PERIODIC EVALUATION OF A CENTER OR INSTITUTE

-Each center or institute will be formally evaluated in the fifth year from the date of its charter or charter renewal.
+Each center or institute will be formally evaluated beginning in the fifth year from the date of its charter or charter renewal and conclude at least four months before the expiration of the center’s charter.

 The review committee shall be constituted as follows: